openvinotoolkit/openvino/docs/IE_PLUGIN_DG/PluginTesting.md

 Inference Engine Plugin tests are open for contribution.
 Add common test case definitions applicable for all plugins to the `IE::funcSharedTests` target within the DLDT repository.
 Then, any other plugin supporting corresponding functionality can instantiate the new test.

 All Inference Engine per-layer tests check test layers functionality.
-They are developed using ov::Models as input graphs used by tests.
-In this case, to test a new layer with layer tests, extend the `IE::ngraphFunctions` library, which is also included in the Inference Engine Developer package, with a new OpenVINO™ Model including the corresponding operation.
+They are developed using ov::Model. as input graphs used by tests.
+In this case, to test a new layer with layer tests, extend the `IE::ngraphFunctions` library, which is also included in the Inference Engine Developer package, with a new model. including the corresponding operation.

 > **NOTE**: When implementing a new subgraph test, add new single-layer tests for each operation of the subgraph if such test does not exist.